FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/contract_develop/c++_contract/use_precompiled.md

 | 0x5005  | RingSignPrecompield     | Ring Signature System Contract|
 | 0x5100  | ZKPPrecompiled          | ZKP System Contract|

-The BFS path of the following table is only used for webankblockchain-liquid (hereinafter referred to as WBC-Liquid) contract。
+The BFS paths in the following table are only used for webankblockchain-liquid (WBC-Liquid) contracts。

 | BFS Path| 合同| Description|
 | :----------------- | :---------------------- | :------------------------- |